Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Results and discussion

 For precision measurements, it is important to verify that the multivariate classifier exploits physically sensible information rather than behaving as an opaque black box.
 For the \texttt{XGB\_Combined} model, we therefore inspect the relative importance of each input feature using the standard XGBoost gain metric, and we further check the behaviour with SHapley Additive exPlanations (SHAP) values~\cite{lundberg2017unifiedapproachinterpretingmodel}; a detailed discussion of the interpretation is given in Appendix~\ref{app:XGB:importance_shap}.
 Here we summarise the main points relevant for the physics interpretation.

-Fig.~\ref{fig:xgb_top12_importance} displays the twelve most important input variables for \texttt{XGB\_Combined}, ranked by their total gain fraction.
-The two leading features are the ParT $b$- and $c$-jet scores of the leading jet, followed by the global observables $\mathrm{MET}/H_\textup{T}$ and MET.
-The next group consists of the ParT gluon and strange scores and the PN $b$ score for the subleading jet, together with additional ParT strange scores and the MIParT $d$ score.
-This pattern confirms that heavy-flavor tagging provides the primary handle for isolating $H\to b\bar b$ and $H\to c\bar c$, while s- and g-jet information, especially for the subleading jet, is essential for separating $H\to s\bar s$ and $H\to gg$.
+Fig.~\ref{fig:xgb_top20_importance} displays the twenty most important input variables for \texttt{XGB\_Combined}, ranked by their total gain fraction.
+The leading feature is the ParT $b$-jet score of the leading jet, followed by the $c$-jet and gluon scores.
+The next group consists of the ParT $s$-jet score and the PN $b$-jet score for the subleading jet.
+This pattern confirms that heavy-flavor tagging provides the primary handle for isolating $H\to b\bar b$ and $H\to c\bar c$, while s- and g-jet information is essential for separating $H\to s\bar s$ and $H\to gg$.
 The presence of PN and MIParT scores among the top features shows that the three jet taggers capture complementary aspects of the jet substructure, which the combined classifier can effectively exploit.
-Variables such as $m_{jj}$ appear slightly below this leading set in the feature-importance ranking shown in Appendix~\ref{app:XGB:importance_shap}, but still provide useful additional discrimination.

 The relative importance of the different taggers can be quantified by retraining the event-level classifier using only the ParT, MIParT or PN scores as jet inputs, while keeping the same set of kinematic observables.
 As summarised in Table~\ref{tab:bdt_part_comparison} (Appendix~\ref{app:XGB:importance_shap}), using only the ParT scores already captures almost all of the tagging power.
 Including the PN and MIParT scores in the \texttt{XGB\_Combined} setup leads to small but noticeable improvements, particularly for $H\to gg$ and $H\to s\bar s$, and reduces the spread among independent trainings (Fig.~\ref{fig:precision_comparison}), indicating that the multi-architecture ensemble is most beneficial in the difficult, light-flavor channels.